 - Training and education

-The U.S. Bureau of Labor Statistics (BLS) predicts 17% job growth in the field of medical and health services management from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) predicts 18% job growth in the field of medical and health services management from 2018-2028.
 Employment opportunities should be strongest for graduates with experience in the fields of healthcare and business.
-Employers may include hospitals, private medical groups, government agencies and health insurance companies.
+Employers may include hospitals, physicians' offices, outpatient centers, and nursing case facilities.

 Continuing Education Information

 Graduates from a bachelor's degree program in health information management are qualified to register for Registered Health Information Administrator (RHIA) certification, which is administered by the American Health Information Management Association (AHIMA).
 Students may also pursue a master's degree in this field.
 According to the BLS, there are only three CAAHEP-accredited health information management master's degree programs in the United States.
 A master's degree in business or healthcare administration is often required for senior management positions.
 Additionally, healthcare administrators working in nursing homes and long-term care facilities must obtain state licensure.

 Bachelor's degree programs in medical management are for individuals who want to work in the health care field but who also like to work in the administration field as well.
 Graduates of the program can register for certificates and then go on to pursue graduate level degrees.